wheel-sh/wheel-agent/README.md

 ---

 The Wheel GitOps Agent enables the administration of Kubernetes Resources like namespaces and its content through a Git repository.
-The main idea is to combine resource templates (currently OpenShift templates, Helm Charts will be supported later) with its parameters to describe the desired state of a namespace in Git.
+The main idea is to combine resource templates (currently OpenShift templates) with its parameters to describe the desired state of a namespace in Git.
 Wheel establishes a clear structure for organizing the configurations of the desired cluster state.
 The agent reacts to changes in the cluster or in the Git repository.
 This provides a simple and traceable way to manage a cluster.

-The current Kubernetes target distribution is OpenShift/OKD, but it will also be possible later to run the agent on a standard Kubernetes cluster.
+The current Kubernetes target distribution is OpenShift/OKD.

-The project is under strong development, whose maturity is pre-alpha.
+The project maturity is pre-alpha.

 ---